 He was born in the same year as William Shakespeare.

-Do you know any interesting facts about Galileo that we’ve missed?
-Share them with us in the comments section below!
+Do you have any facts about Galileo?
+Please share them in the comments below!